A recent Australian survey revealed that around 20 percent of parents admit to using child sedatives unnecessarily.

-Sedatives such as antihistamine can be purchased over the counter, however it is not designed to be used as a tranquiliser during long car journeys.
+Sedatives such as antihistamine can be purchased over the counter, however, it is not designed to be used as a tranquilizer during long car journeys.
 The drug can do wonders for people suffering from allergies, but it is clearly being abused by parents.

-While a quiet and stress-fress trip sounds wonderful, the risks must be taken very seriously.
+While a quiet and stress-free trip sounds wonderful, the risks must be taken very seriously.

 One commonly used sedative, Phenergan, should not be used on children under two years of age because of the risk of fatal respiratory depression.
 It is also important to note that any medicine should never be used unless it is medically necessary.

-Better options for keeping kids happy on long car journeys include books, games, colouring in, tablet games and watching movies.
-Keeping a good stock of snacks and planing for plenty of stops along the way can also help weary little travellers.
+Better options for keeping kids happy on long car journeys include books, games, coloring in, tablet games, and watching movies.
+Keeping a good stock of snacks and planing for plenty of stops along the way can also help weary little travelers.